BonnieByte-PC/BBPC/docs/index.md

       This section is actively expanding as new products move closer to full release.
     </p>
     <p>
-      All documentation here is written specifically for BonnieByte PC products — no generic filler, no copy-paste guides.
+      All documentation here is written specifically for <span class="orbitron">BonnieByte PC</span> products — no generic filler, no copy-paste guides.
     </p>
     <h2>Product Manuals</h2>